xot/ssst/README.md

   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
-                        Path to the root of the source files tree -v VERBOSITY, --verbosity VERBOSITY
+                        Path to the root of the source files tree -a AUX, --aux AUX     Path to the root of the auxiliary files tree -v VERBOSITY, --verbosity VERBOSITY
                         Verbosity (-1, the default, is silent) -p, --pedantic        Abort after warning